 As 2020 slogs on, the live music industry has scrambled to bring audiences an opportunity to be more present than they can be during live streamed concerts from the artists’ homes.
-The latest trend in bridging the social distance is the drive-in concert.
+The latest trend in bridging the social distance is drive-in concerts.
 Acts as varied as the Avett Brothers, Nelly, Keith Urban, and Los Lobos have all brought their shows to sites that were mostly neglected until the coronavirus pandemic hit.

 In most cases, attendees are charged by the car, and up to four people can travel together for the standard ticket price, which usually ranges from $100 to $200 per car.
 This is bad news for concert loners and germaphobes, because that could turn out to be $100 for one ticket, but if everybody in your bubble is into the artist in question, that can mean it’s as cheap as $25 per ticket.